-- 1. You will be able to reserve up to six (6) pieces on Wednesday, May 3 and up to fourteen (14) additional pieces on Wednesday, May 17.
+- 1. You will be able to reserve up to six (6) pieces on Wednesday, May 7 and up to fourteen (14) additional pieces on Wednesday, May 21.
 You can have up to eighteen (18) pieces reserved at any time after that.
 All pieces you are considering for your concert program must be reserved.
 There will be two (2) confirmation periods where you will need to log into the music reservation system and confirm pieces you are still considering.
 If you fail to confirm your selections, they will be deleted from your reservation and available for other ensembles to select.
-Your final program is due on August 16. - 2.
+Program drafts are due to your liaison by August 29.
+Your final program is due to The Midwest Clinic office by September 12. - 2.
 Although your group will be onstage more than the actual playing time, time must be allowed for announcements, introductions, and changes of conductors.
 The titles you select MUST total your specific playing time.
 Our schedule does not allow for intermissions or encores.